 I wish it had been around when I was young, stuck in school, scared of teachers, forced to decode nature and science mostly by myself.
 How the display of Sharp's 1402 pocket-computer could be addressed pixel-by-pixel, reverse-engineering the binary-system.
 How a cactus grows from a seed, into two leaves first and only then producing a solid spiky column, discovering that the dicotyledonous birth known from plants also works for cacti.
 This book would have given me a head-start, an immense boost in my fields of interest, providing enough detail and math to grasp the concepts behind the exciting developments I was fascinated by.

-It's not only the chapter about the SOFIA aircraft which is partially written in a revamped "Readers-Digest"-style - a style I loved - with transcripts of radio communications, and a description of the order in which the engines are started, beginning with number two and three, because one and four are so far outboard that they would whirl up dirt from the unpaved shoulders of the desert airport SOFIA operates from.
+It's not only the chapter about the SOFIA aircraft which is partially written in a revamped "Readers-Digest"-style - a style I loved for its attention to curious details - with transcripts of radio communications, and a description of the order in which the engines are started, beginning with number two and three, because one and four are so far outboard that they would whirl up dirt from the unpaved shoulders of the desert airport SOFIA operates from.
 It's not only reading about the hunt for the detection of gravitational waves or the Higgs boson and how you ride a telescope.
 Or a fighter jet.
 I usually don't care about fighter jets, but together with the illustrations, g-forces, oxygen saturation and the author's feelings, in realized, I do.
 As I write this, I enjoy the chapter about the role and importance of modeling; I really would have needed this in school!

 But best of all - and this is key & killer: this book is based on conversations!
 Those gave the author plenty of opportunity to ask questions of experts in order to really understand the concepts.
-This allows hime to pass on in-depth-knowledge, at the perfect level for the curious reader who asks themselves all the time: how the fuck does it all work?
+This allows hime to pass on in-depth-knowledge, at the perfect level for the curious reader who asks themselves all the time: how the f*** does it all work?

 Lothar Bodingbauer Physicist, Radio Journalist, Podcaster